Railway tunnels in Victoria: Bunbury Street Tunnel

-The Bunbury Street tunnel in Footscray, Victoria, on the Independent Goods Line runs under Bunbury Street (where it was constructed by cut and fill, but included a section of concrete arch and another with a concrete beam roof), passing under the Williamstown platforms of Footscray station.
+The Bunbury Street tunnel in Footscray, on the Independent Goods Line runs under Bunbury Street (where it was constructed by cut and fill, but included a section of concrete arch and another with a concrete beam roof), passing under the Williamstown platforms of Footscray station.
 The line was built in 1924 to alleviate congestion caused by country goods trains on the suburban network.

 City Loop

-The Melbourne City Loop was constructed as four separate tunnels.
-One tunnel between North Melbourne and Flinders Street station, another tunnel between Jolimont and Southern Cross Station, and 2 tunnels between Richmond and Southern Cross station.
+The City Loop was constructed as four separate tunnels.
+One tunnel between North Melbourne and Flinders Street, another tunnel between Jolimont and Southern Cross, and two tunnels between Richmond and Southern Cross.

-The tunnels roughly follow the alignment of Spring Street and Latrobe Street with underground stations at Parliament, Melbourne Central and Flagstaff.
+The tunnels roughly follow the alignment of Spring Street and La Trobe Street with underground stations at Parliament, Melbourne Central and Flagstaff.
 The tunnels and stations were constructed between 1971 and 1985.

+Metro Tunnel

+The Metro Tunnel runs for 9 km under Melbourne's CBD, connecting the Cranbourne and Pakenham lines with the Sunbury line.
+It consists of two parallel bored tunnels.

 Narrow-gauge tunnels

 The Bump Tunnel

-The Bump tunnel was built on a narrow-gauge tramline near Powelltown, Victoria, to gain access to timber for the sawmills of the district.
+The Bump tunnel was built on a narrow-gauge tramline near Powelltown, to gain access to timber for the sawmills of the district.
 The Powelltown Tramway ran from Yarra Junction to Powelltown between 1913 and 1945, and formed the collector for numerous timber tramways.
 One was the Bump Line, which was built in about 1913 with a steep section across the range at the head of the Little Yarra River, using a steam winch-hauled incline.
 This was replaced in July 1925 to with a 313 metre long tunnel which was about 2.8 m wide and 4.0 m high and took 13 months to dig.
 It was timber-lined and had a vent shaft in the middle through which smoke escaped.
 The tunnel was closed as a safety measure after World War II.
 Both entrances are still visible.